Krivaja (Bosna): Hot springs and spa

+Fishing and rafting course

+Krivaja spills into Bosna from the right.

 The river is well known for rafting, canoeing and freshwater fishing.
 The Krivaja basin is known for an abundant ichthyo-fauna, rich in species, some of which are critically endangered, such as hucho (also known as Danube Salmon or Danube Taimen) (Lat.
 Hucho hucho).
 All the Krivaja tributaries and especially its headwaters are important spawning grounds for both Danube Taimen and its prey, Common nase (Chondrostoma nasus) and Grayling (Thymallus thymallus).

-The Kaljina, its parent the Bioštica, and the Stupčanica are the main source of the Krivaja waters, and all three are unspoiled in terms of water quality, their hydromorphology, natural surrounding and river biodiversity.
 Rich pool of indigenous salmonids such as Danube brown trout (Salo truta fario, Danube lineage), spawning grounds for hucho and nase, can only be maintained through statutory protection, and preservation of the Krivaja basin streams and rivers uninterrupted flows from construction of dams.
 However, plans for hydropower development exist, and represent real risk for the unspoiled natural environment of the region.